Flector Patch Side Effects

 Applies to diclofenac topical: topical application gel/jelly, topical application patch extended release, topical application solution

-Along with its needed effects, diclofenac topical (the active ingredient contained in Flector Patch) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by diclofenac topical (the active ingredient contained in Flector Patch).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking diclofenac topical:More common
+You should check with your doctor immediately if any of these side effects occur when taking diclofenac topical:More common

 - Application site reactions, including skin rash; pain, tingling, or burning sensation